faceyspacey/respond-framework-docs-old/docs/components.md

 ### Pro Tip: Match State Instead

-But even the `type` prop is for temporary prototyping.
+But even the `type` prop is only recommended for temporary prototyping.
 When your app's needs expand, you use state from reducers:

 ```js